 a.
 Sponsored Research Projects (e.g. grants or contacts)

-For Proposals: Annual Financial Disclosure Statements (FDS) or COI Certification (see How to Disclose) for all covered individuals must be received by the Conflict of Interest Review Committee (CIRC) prior to the submission of an application to the Public Health Services, the National Science Foundation, the American Heart Association, or any other agency requiring disclosure.
+For Proposals: Annual Financial Disclosure Statements (FDS) or COI Certification (see How to Disclose) for all covered individuals must be received by the Conflict of Interest Review Committee (CIRC) prior to the submission of an application to the Public Health Services, the National Science Foundation, the American Heart Association, or any other agency requiring disclosure at the time of proposal submission.

 For Award Acceptance/Set-up: For all other research funding sources, the FDS or COI Certification (see How to Disclose) for covered individuals must be received by the CIRC prior to acceptance/set-up of an award.
 Regardless of research funding source, the FDS must be reviewed by the CIRC and any necessary management plans implemented prior to any expenditures under the award (e.g. acceptance/award set-up).